fidke/AzureSync/README.md

 ﻿# AzureSync
 Simple windows service that watches configured directories and uploads new files to [Azure blob storage](https://azure.microsoft.com/en-us/services/storage/blobs/).
+Meant to be used for [backing up ispy surveillance camera footage to the cloud](http://ispy-azure.fidke.com).

 ## Installation
 #### Create the windows service